 Can you freeze meringue cookies?

-You can freeze meringue cookies, however, be careful they don’t absorb moisture because it will cause them to soften.
+You can freeze these cookies, however, be careful they don’t absorb moisture because it will cause them to soften.

 How long do meringue cookies last?